 Roasted spaghetti squash with bacon and Parmesan cheese is a great way to top spaghetti squash for an easy, tasty, low-carb side dish.

-Although there are several methods to cook spaghetti squash, my favorite way to make it is roasted.
-To roast the squash, I cut it on half lengthwise, remove the seeds and cook it cut down for about one hour.
+Although there are several methods to cook this winter squash, my favorite is roasted spaghetti squash.
+To roast the squash, I cut it on half lengthwise, remove the seeds and cook it for about one hour.
 Some of my favorite spaghetti squash recipes, besides this one are Baked Spaghetti Squash and Cheese and Spaghetti Squash Lasagna Boats.

 Tips for preparing spaghetti squash: